thiago520/crud-angular-spring/crud-angular/README.md

 # CrudAngular

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.15.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.2.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+The application will automatically reload if you change any of the source files.

 ## Code scaffolding